ERamaM/PMDLComparator/README.md

 These rules must be added in the file "formulas.yaml" using the same format as indicated in the comments.

+Before running the experiments you need to start the Java LTL checker server.
+The file is inside the subdirectory "./LTLCheckForTraces/out/artifacts/TryToCompile_jar/".
+Inside that directory execute:

+	java -jar TryToCompile.jar

+If the file is missing, you'll need to compile the code (use IntelliJ IDEA).

 Finally, to run the experiments, execute the training procedure as follows:

     python train.py --fold_dataset ../data/[FOLD_DATASET] --full_dataset ../data/[FULL_DATASET] --train --test --test_suffix